Definition of Self Awareness -

 What is Self Awareness?

 Simply put, the definition of self awareness is the capacity to notice the self.
 What is awareness itself, and what does it actually mean to be self-aware?
-What is the role of self-awareness in personal growth, self improvement and motivation?
+What is the role of self-awareness for inspired life change, self improvement and motivation?
 Read on and find out...

 What is Awareness?